LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Fantom-Testnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Fantom Testnet Data Feeds
+# Fantom Testnet Chainlink Oracle Jobs

 The Fantom network is an open-source, scalable, EVM-compatible, and secure smart-contract platform.
 Testnet FTM is used to pay for transactions on Fantom Mainnet.
 Testnet LINK is available at [faucets.chain.link](https://faucets.chain.link/fantom-testnet).
 Testnet FTM is available at [faucet.fantom.network](https://faucet.fantom.network/).